DeVos funnels coronavirus relief funds to favored private and religious schools - The Boston Globe

 “It’s sad, but unsurprising, that some would put their own financial interests ahead of the needs of all students and teachers,” the department said.

 Educators are pleading with the department to revise or rescind the guidance.
 In Montana, school officials estimate that compliance would shift more than $1.5 million to private and home schools, up from about $206,469 that the schools are due under current law.
-In Louisiana, private schools would receive at least 267% more funding, and at least 77% of the relief allocation for Orleans Parish would be redirected, according to a letter state that education chiefs sent to DeVos.
-The Newark Public Schools in New Jersey would lose $800,000 in federal relief funds to private schools, David Sciarra, the executive director of the Education Law Center, said in a letter to the governor of New Jersey asking him to reject the guidance.
+In Louisiana, private schools would receive at least 267 percent more funding, and at least 77 percent of the relief allocation for Orleans Parish would be redirected, according to a letter state that education chiefs sent to DeVos.
+The Newark Public Schools in New Jersey would lose $800,000 in federal relief funds to private schools, said David Sciarra, the executive director of the Education Law Center, in a letter to the governor of New Jersey asking him to reject the guidance.

 Advertisement